learner763/Stamping_Machine/README.md

 Cylinder 2.0 use coil Y3 for extension.
 Cylinder 3.0 use coil Y4 for extension.

-**#Solution:**
+**Solution:**

-Soultion to this problem is developed on OpenPLC simulation using Functional Body Diagram and Ladder Diagram.
+Soultion to this problem is developed on OpenPLC simulation using Function Body Diagram and Ladder Diagram.
-S
+**Demonstration:**

+Download this repository.
+Open *OpenPLC* on your system.
+Navigate to *Open Folder*.
+Select *Project_LD* for viewing ladder diagram,
+OR
+Select *Project_FBD* for viewing function body diagram.
+Click *Run Icon* for demonstration.